 Distributors must calculate the difference between the amount paid to the supplier for electricity produced calculated at wholesale market prices, and the amount calculated at the contract price.
 The adjustment can be either positive or negative, charged or paid to the distributors who will settle the contracts with the individual suppliers.
-Distributors submit this difference to us monthly via the IESO portal online settlement form "Feed-in Tariff Program".
+Distributors submit this difference to us monthly via the settlement form "Feed-in Tariff Program" available within Online IESO.

 Submit FIT Program claims to us monthly as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
-This submission is made using the on-line form "Feed-in Tariff Program" accessible on the IESO portal.
+This submission is made using the settlement form "Feed-in Tariff Program" accessible via Online IESO.
 We process the information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicates a charge type 1412 "Feed-in Tariff Program Settlement Amount" with the category noted in the comment field.
+If any changes are required to the amounts submitted during the preliminary submission period, final adjustments can be submitted during the 11th to 14th business day after the last trading day of the month.
+The adjustments will be reflected on the final settlement statement for the last trading day of the month.
+Furthermore, post final adjustments can be submitted through Online IESO for any previous settlement period.
+Any amount submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the current settlement month.